What Constitutes Financial Abuse of the Elderly?

 - Unexpected changes to testamentary documents (e.g., wills, trusts)

-- Transactions have occurred in the account but the elderly person has not spoken to their broker
+- Transactions in a brokerage account when the elderly person has not spoken to their broker

-- Purchasing investments which are out of character for the elderly person
+- Purchasing investments which are out of character for the elderly investor

-The Financial Industry Regulatory Authority (FINRA), a self-regulator of broker-dealers, has instituted special protections for elderly investors.
-Specifically, FINRA rules give brokers two tools to respond to situations in which they have a reasonable basis to believe that financial exploitation has occurred, is occurring, has been attempted or will be attempted.
-Although broker liability is not explicitly created by FINRA rules, the fact that a broker may place a temporary hold on a suspicious transaction could lead a court or arbitrator to conclude that the broker should have held up a transaction if the facts suggested to a reasonable person that financial exploitation was occurring.
+FINRA rules give brokers two tools to respond to situations in which they have a reasonable basis to believe that financial exploitation has occurred, is occurring, has been attempted or will be attempted.
+Although broker liability is not explicitly created by FINRA rules, the fact that a broker may place a temporary hold on a suspicious transaction could lead an arbitrator or court to conclude that the broker should have held up a transaction if the facts suggested to a reasonable person that financial exploitation was occurring.

 FINRA Rule 4512 requires brokers to make reasonable efforts to obtain the name of and contact information for a trusted contact person upon the opening of a non-institutional customer’s account or when updating account information for a non-institutional account.